GG24 Public Goods R&D Domain Proposal

 • Interoperability Intent: Projects should demonstrate how they will integrate with shared public goods primitives.
 Priority is given to teams that utilize:

-• DAOStar’s Open Grant Standard for structured proposals, milestones, and reporting.
+• DAOStar’s Open Grant Standard — machine-readable proposals, milestones, and reports (portable grant data across dashboards, explorers, and CRMs).

 • Maturing Product: Projects should already have a minimum viable product (MVP) or be developing a new feature that extends existing, maturing tooling.
 Proposals should clearly identify their current product maturity level (prototype, beta, production) and outline how this funding will advance them further.